Local-global principles for semi-integral points on Markoff orbifold pairs: Local-global principles for semi-integral points

 \subsection{Adelic space and local-global principles}

 Given a Campana orbifold $(X, \Domega)$, set $U = X \setminus D_{\red}$ and $\sU = \sX \setminus \cup_{i \in I} \sD_i$.
 As explained in \cite{MNS22}, to define an adelic space in a ``minimal'' way, we need to distinguish between semi-integral points away from the boundary divisor and those of them lying on $D_{\fin}$.
 Another reason to partition $(\sX, \sDomega)$ into a $U$ piece and a $D_{\fin}$ piece, and study those pieces separately, is that points on the $D_{\fin}$ piece come from a lower dimensional variety and generally may behave differently, especially when it comes to local-global principles.
-This is illustrated Theorem~\ref{thm:wwa-general-pairs}, which describes why points on $D_{\fin}$ may force global points to fail being dense in the adelic space.
+This is illustrated Theorem~\ref{thm:wwa-general-pairs}.

 \begin{definition} Let $(X, \Domega)$ be an orbifold pair with a $\sO_S$-model $(\sX,\sDomega)$.
 We define by

 the sets of \emph{strict} and of \emph{non-strict} semi-integral points on $(\sX,\sDomega)$, respectively.
 Thus the set of global semi-integral points may be partitioned as the disjoint union